-Protests not based upon the grounds set forth in Section IV.-A.-1.-content of the solicitation and and filed by a bidder, proposer, or offeror that is not other than a \certified small business must be accompanied by a protest filing fee in the form of a \$250 certified check or money order made out to AC Transit, and be delivered by certified mail:
+1. Protests not based on the content of the solicitation and filed by other- than a certified small business must be accompanied by a protest filing fee in the form of a \$250 certified check or money order made out to AC Transit, and be delivered by certified mail:

+AC Transit

+Procurement and Materials

+Management Director

-AC Transit Director of Procurement and Mand Maaterials Management Director 1600 Franklin Street, 6th Floor Oakland, CA 94612
+1600 Franklin Street, 6th Floor

+Oakland, CA 94612

 - 2. The exterior of the envelope must be marked: "Attention: Protest Material" and reflect the pertinent IFB, RFQ or RFP number. - 3.
-Protest filings by a bidder, proposer, or offeror that is a certified small businesses must include a fifty-dollar (\$50) check or money order and made out to AC Transit and addressed to the District contact person above.do not require the submission of a protest filing fee. - The District shall refund filing fees of successful protests within sixty (60) calendar business days of final determination by either the General Manager or the Director of Procurement and Materials. - Filings fees of unsuccessful protests will not be refunded.
+Protest filings by certified small businesses must include a fifty-dollar (\$50) check or money order and made out to AC Transit and addressed to the District contact person above.

+4. The District shall refund filing fees of successful protests within sixty (60) calendar days of final determination.
+Filings fees of unsuccessful protests will not be refunded.